mesosphere/universe/docs/tutorial/GetStarted.md

 - You can search for you package using something like:

     `dcos package search time`
-- Once you have found our `timeserver` package, you can install it on to your cluster using
+- Once you have found our `time-server` package, you can install it on to your cluster using

-    `dcos package install timeserver`
+    `dcos package install time-server`
 - Install the package and if everything works, you have successfully created a package, tested and deployed it!.
 You can check if your package is running at

     `dcos marathon app list`